SeLite/SeLite.github.io/ExitConfirmationChecker.md

 <!--If your page is a result of a redirect, then you need to call `getEval | _SeLiteExitConfirmationChecker.overrideOnBeforeUnload()` before the commmand that causes the redirect.
 TODO implement: Have an optional parameter to indicate number of Selenese commands before the redirect; this is useful if there are structural commands in between, e.g. if/else, for/while...'>-->

-# Tests #
+# Scripts (tests) #
-Follow [PackagedScripts](PackagedScripts) for [Selenese tests](https://github.com/SeLite/SeLite/tree/master/exit-confirmation-checker/selenese-tests) of Exit Confirmation Checker.
-See source of `form.html`, `SeLiteSettingsValues.txt` and the actual tests.
-Test cases with name starting with `negative` are supposed to fail: see [PackagedScripts](PackagedScripts) > [Negative tests that fail](PackagedScripts#negative-tests-that-fail).<!-- @TODO put into folder selenese-tests-negative?
+Follow [PackagedScripts](PackagedScripts) for [Selenese scripts](https://github.com/SeLite/SeLite/tree/master/exit-confirmation-checker/selenese-scripts) of Exit Confirmation Checker.
+See source of `form.html`, `SeLiteSettingsValues.txt` and the actual scripts.
+Test cases with name starting with `negative` are supposed to fail: see [PackagedScripts](PackagedScripts) > [Negative tests that fail](PackagedScripts#negative-tests-that-fail).<!-- @TODO put into folder selenese-scripts-negative?
 See PackagedScripts-->